Collagen and myocyte interplay in cardiac volume overload: a multi-constituent growth and remodeling framework

-\textbf{Collagen role is key in both myocyte hypertrophy progression and LV dilatation.} The relevance of the proposed framework becomes evident when aiming to represent a physiologically realistic scenario, in which organ-level adaptation does not arise from a single process—such as myocyte hypertrophy or collagen degradation—but rather emerges from the interplay between the G\&R pathways of the individual constituents.
-Our model captures both structural and functional ventricular changes resulting from the concurrent influence of alterations in collagen density and myocyte hypertrophy under volume overload.
-In the presence of both myocyte hypertrophy and collagen degradation, the reduction in collagen mass density increases tissue compliance and end-diastolic stretch, thereby amplifying the mechano-driven myocyte growth response.
-As a result, myocyte mass increases more compared to the pure hypertrophy case.
-Coherently, at the organ-level, myocyte hypertrophy alone drives substantial dilation.
-However, when combined with collagen mass decrease, these processes produce a synergistic effect that results in a larger increase in the cavity volume and accentuated eccentric remodeling.
-Besides the present work, the microstructural–functional relationship in volume-overloaded hearts has been explored through a computational approach only by \citep{Guan2023}.
+The relevance of the proposed framework becomes evident when tackling a physiologically realistic scenario, in which organ-level adaptation does not arise from a single process, such as myocyte hypertrophy or collagen degradation, but rather from the interplay between the G\&R pathways of individual constituents.
+Our model captures both structural and functional ventricular changes resulting from the alterations in collagen density and myocyte volume under VO.
+In the presence of both myocyte hypertrophy and collagen degradation, the reduction in collagen mass density increases tissue compliance and end-diastolic stretch, thereby amplifying the mechano-driven myocyte growth response, leading to a larger increase in cavity volume and an accentuated eccentric growth.
+Besides the present work, the relation between microstructure and function in hearts undergoing VO has been explored computationally only by \citep{Guan2023}.
 In this study, the authors coupled a constitutive mixture model to kinematic growth within an evolving reference configuration approach.
-In their study, the constitutive model explicitly accounted for myocardial tissue constituents in the strain energy function, weighted by relative volume fractions.
-However, in their G\&R scenarios, the evolution laws rely on a single growth multiplier which is either (i) applied uniformly to both collagen and myocytes, or (ii) applied only to myocytes.
+Similarly to our approach, the constitutive model explicitly accounts for myocardial tissue constituents in the strain energy function, weighted by relative volume fractions.
+In modeling G\&R, the evolution laws rely on a single growth multiplier, which is either applied (i) to both collagen and myocytes uniformly, or (ii) to myocytes only.